Easy15 min📋 7 steps🛠 1 tools

 High-gloss is the specialty finish.
 It is essentially mirror-like — a finger smudge shows, a brush stroke shows, the slightest divot in the wood shows.
 Used correctly on front doors and built-in millwork, high-gloss creates a furniture-quality finish that distinguishes the surface architecturally.
 Used on a wall, it amplifies every imperfection and creates uncomfortable glare.
 Reserve high-gloss for front doors and accent millwork; never use it on broad wall surfaces.
 Application requires multiple thin coats with hand-sanding between — realistic only when you accept that.

-Step 6 of Paint Sheen Comparison — Flat to High-Gloss, by Room and Surface: High-Gloss — Front Doors, Built-ins, Specialty Furniture (Rarely Walls)
+Step 6 of Paint Sheen Comparison: Flat to High-Gloss, by Room: High-Gloss — Front Doors, Built-ins, Specialty Furniture (Rarely Walls)

 The Quick-Reference Matchup